winkleramy/Firewise/README.md

 # Mt Bache Loma Prieta Plus Firewise Community

 Hello, Neighbors, and thank you for your interest in Firewise!

+To check whether your property is within the Mt Bache Loma Prieta Plus Community, check this [map](Resources/Community%20Boundary.png).

+To join our email list and/or WhatsApp group, please contact me at [winkleramy@gmail.com](mailto:winkleramy@gmail.com?subject=Please%20Contact%20Me%20about%20Mt%20Bache%20Firewise%20Updates%20and%20Events).
+Please share your name, your address (to confirm you are within our community boundary), and your email address and/or phone number for future correspondence.

-Click on a topic below to get started.
+For information about our community, click on a topic below.

 1. [Status](#status)
 2. [Upcoming Events](#upcoming-events)